khushisingh39/JourneyMate/README.md

 Banasthali Vidyapith is located approximately **60 km from Jaipur**, making frequent travel costly and inconvenient for students.
 Existing solutions rely on **informal messaging groups**, which suffer from poor visibility, lack of trust and inefficient coordination.

-JourneyMate addresses these challenges by enabling students and verified drivers to **create, discover, and manage shared cab trips** in a structured and reliable manner.
+JourneyMate addresses these challenges by enabling students and verified drivers to **create, discover and manage shared cab trips** in a structured and reliable manner.

 ---